denisbakhtin/dirk/README.md

 - ~~Error checks (unmatched braces, etc.)~~ **Done, but can be improved**
 - ~~Find a way to reference partials from a different subfolder (ex. placed in shared dir).~~ **Done.**
 - ~~Escape html & js code returned by expressions unless explicitely forced~~ **Done.
 All js is strictly sanitized.
 XSS shall not pass.
-Html is not, so be careful if you show untrusted content (visitor comments, etc. Consider validating them on server side).**
+Html is not, so be careful when you show untrusted content (visitor comments, etc. Consider validating them on server side?).**